vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (from Vi.
 Dh.).
 Saubhūyyaśayana-vrata-on Cai. śu.
 3rd tithi worship Gauri and

-Siva images (as Gauri was married on that day) after bathing the images with pañcagavya and scented water ; salutations to the limbs of Devi and Siva from feet to head and hair; place in front of the images Saubhāgyāstaka; next morning the golden images to be donated; on each 3rd this procedure for a year; different substance to be partaken of and different mantra to be repeated in each month from Cai. and different names of Devi also; special flowers employed in each month; performer to give up eating one fruit for a year; at end donate a bedstead with paraphernalia and golden cow and bull; secures saubhūyya, health, beauty, long life; Mat.
+Śiva images (as Gauri was married on that day) after bathing the images with pañcagavya and scented water ; salutations to the limbs of Devi and Śiva from feet to head and hair; place in front of the images Saubhāgyāstaka; next morning the golden images to be donated; on each 3rd this procedure for a year; different substance to be partaken of and different mantra to be repeated in each month from Cai. and different names of Devi also; special flowers employed in each month; performer to give up eating one fruit for a year; at end donate a bedstead with paraphernalia and golden cow and bull; secures saubhūyya, health, beauty, long life; Mat.
 60 1-49; KKV 56-60 ( quotes only Mat.
 60. 14-48 ), HV I. 444-149 ( quotes Mat.
 60.1-48), KR 113-118 (quotes Mat.
 60. 1-49 ).
 The same verses occur in Pad.
 V.

 24. 222-278 and also in Bhav.
 U. 25.
 1-42.
 Saubhiigyasankrūnti-This is a sabkrāntivrata; on the Ayana